BobTheBuidler/mypycify/README.md

     # push-source: false  # Set to true to enable commit/PR automation
     # commit-message: "chore: update build artifacts"
     # normalize-source: false  # Set to true to normalize C files for diffchecking
+    # build-command: "make mypyc"  # Use a custom build command instead of the default
 ```

 > **Note:**